 • Government education websites: If you live in Australia, most state government departments that deal with curriculum provide past exam papers online that you can download:

 Western Australian: School Curriculum and Standards Authority

 Queensland: Queensland Curriculum and Assessment Authority

 New South Wales: Education Standards Authority

 Check in with your teacher to see what papers are most relevant.
-Don’t waste your precious life energy doing a past exam that is based on an outdated syllabus.
+You don’t want to waste your precious time and energy doing a past paper that is based on an outdated syllabus.

 • Study guides: These resources are usually created by experienced teachers who are familiar with the curriculum.
 You’ll want to check a few details before borrowing/purchasing a study guide:

-1. What year was study guide was published?
+1. What year was the study guide was published?